scrabbletank/farhome-rules/rulesdoc.md

 Add a proficiency die for every level above cantrip.

-#### Message
-*Cantrip*
 ___
-- **Casting Time:** 2 AP
-- **Range:** 10+
-- **Duration:** instant

-You attempt to send a telepathic message to a target you know.
-Make a spellcasting roll, adding a bad die for every 10 tiles you want the spell to travel, with a minimum of 1 bad die.
-On success the message is successfully broadcast.
-You know if the target recieved the message or not.

-Add a proficiency die for every level above cantrip.

 #### Thundering Blow
 *Cantrip*
-___
 - **Casting Time:** 5 AP
 - **Range:** Touch
 - **Duration:** instant